-ACC 1902 PRINCIPLES OF ACCOUNTING II
+ACC 1902 PRINCIPLES OF ACCOUNTING II A continuation of the study of accounting principles

 A continuation of the study of accounting principles from a user's perspective with an introduction to the internal information needs of management.
 Prerequisite: ACC 1901.